Marchfeld bloody deed: 20 years in prison for dismemberment murderer

 The next day, they went to his apartment again, whereupon the mafioso told him that the 45-year-old had to die.
 "Mike" caused the first blow with the hammer, then he was forced to do the same, the accused claimed.
 That is what he did.
 He had struck twice.

 The 39-year-old had to answer for this on Tuesday and received 20 years in prison.
-The verdict is not final
+The sentence is not final.

 This article has been automatically translated,